BernhardPosselt/pymple/README.rst

 Installation
 ============
-This library is a Python 3.2+ library.
+This library is a Python 3.4+ library.
+On Python 3.4 however the **typings** package is required.

 Install it via pip for Python 3::